mizzars

 Mizzars is the solo project of Amsterdam (Holland) based artist Mars Hendrix.

-A Pop Rock Pop track by mizzars.
+A Pop Rock track by mizzars.

-Enjoy this Indie Alternative track.
+Enjoy this Indie track.

-Independent artist mizzars drops "I am", an Indie Alternative track on SoundClick.
+Independent artist mizzars drops "I am", an Indie track on SoundClick.
 The production choices feel intentional, giving the track a distinct character.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
+The kind of indie cut that earns its place in a playlist and stays there.
 "I am" has peaked at #12 in the Indie category on SoundClick.
-Discover "I am" and the rest of the mizzars discography on SoundClick.
+Need a beat for your next project?
+"I am" is available with a royalty-free Creative Commons license on SoundClick.

-Enjoy this Experimental Sounds Electronic track.
+Enjoy this Experimental Sounds track.

-"Laundry Boys theme" by mizzars is an Experimental Sounds Electronic production available on SoundClick.
+"Laundry Boys theme" by mizzars is an Experimental Sounds production available on SoundClick.
 The track showcases mizzars's instinct for crafting memorable music.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
+A solid entry in the experimental sounds space, crafted with care and intention.
 It has charted at #12 on the SoundClick Experimental Sounds chart.
-SoundClick gives artists like mizzars a platform to share original Experimental Sounds Electronic music with listeners around the world.
+Looking for a royalty-free Experimental Sounds track to license?
+"Laundry Boys theme" by mizzars is available with a free Creative Commons license on SoundClick.

-Discover this Funk R&B track.
+Discover this Funk track.

-SoundClick artist mizzars presents "Dirty Laundry", a remarkable release in the Funk R&B genre.
+SoundClick artist mizzars presents "Dirty Laundry", an outstanding release in the Funk genre.
 The song establishes its own world and invites the listener to settle in.
-This is a remarkable offering in this genre from this independent artist.
-"Dirty Laundry" has peaked at #16 in the Funk category on SoundClick. mizzars continues to build a Funk R&B catalog on SoundClick, one of the longest-running platforms for independent artists.
+The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
+"Dirty Laundry" has peaked at #16 in the Funk category on SoundClick.
+"Dirty Laundry" can be used royalty-free with a Creative Commons license, making it freely accessible for sync, content, and creative projects.

 Mizzars is the solo project of Amsterdam (Holland) based artist Mars Hendrix.